-- We do not strategically time long-term incentive awards in coordination with the release of material non-public information and have never had a practice of doing so. - We have never timed and do not plan to time the release of material non-public information for the purpose of affecting the value of executive compensation. - For equity grants granted to our directors at our 2021 annual meeting and executive officers and other employees for fiscal year 2022, we determine the number of shares based on a target dollar value, calculated using the 60-day VWAP of our stock on, or a few days prior to, the grant date.
-For equity grants to be granted to our non-employee directors at our 2022 annual meeting and to our executive officers and other employees for fiscal year 2023, we will determine the number of shares based on a target dollar value, calculated using the 30-day VWAP of our stock on, or a few days prior to, the grant date.
+- We do not strategically time long-term incentive awards in coordination with the release of material non-public information and have never had a practice of doing so. - We have never timed and do not plan to time the release of material non-public information for the purpose of affecting the value of executive compensation. - For equity grants to be granted to our non-employee directors at our 2022 annual meeting and to our executive officers and other employees for fiscal year 2023, we determined the number of shares based on a target dollar value, calculated using the 30-day VWAP of our stock during the period ending on, or a few days prior to, the grant date.
 We believe that using the VWAP mitigates the effect of any variations in stock price that may occur in the final minutes of trading if the closing price were used. - The accounting for equity awards granted by us is compliant with accounting principles generally accepted in the United States and is disclosed in our annual and quarterly financial reports filed with the SEC.